ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## Some Instrumental Variables Terminology
+## Some Terminology for Instrumental Variables

 ```yaml
 type: VideoExercise